jedichang99/work_day_scheduler/README.md

 ## Description

-The purpose of this project was to display the power of Java Script.
-Java Script is what makes this password generator work.
-Depending on what criteria you choose, it will make a password that suits your needs.
+The purpose of this project was to display the power of Java Script and api's.
+I used Jquary with JS and Bootstrap for the CSS.
+The project came together and had less code than if I didn't use API's.

 ## Table of Contents